footios/freeCodeCamp---JavaScript/README.md

     console.log(chunkArrayInGroups([0, 1, 2, 3, 4, 5], 4));
 ```

-An interesting one from the [forum](https://www.freecodecamp.org/forum/t/help-needed-in-chunky-monkey-problem/31907/4).
+An interesting one from the forum.
+[Click here to check the post](https://www.freecodecamp.org/forum/t/help-needed-in-chunky-monkey-problem/31907/4).
 I did put some comments for undestanding.

 ```